-Since Malta is so small, chances are that you won’t need to travel a lot by vehicle but in case you find yourself in a situation you need to go a distance you have the following alternatives:
+Since Malta is so small, the chances are that you won’t need to travel a lot by vehicle, but in case you find yourself in a situation you need to go a distance you have the following alternatives:

 - Bolt(formerly known as Taxify) – An Estonian Uber-copycat that has taken Malta by storm.
 Download the app, chose your location and a cab will soon show up and take you wherever you want (cheap).

 - eCabs– the major taxi company in Malta.
 These guys have been around for 10+ years and have a massive fleet of Black Peugeot cars.
 Same thing here, download the app, and you’ll soon be on your way (also cheap).

 - Cool – A new ride-sharing app that lets you stop a cab and go anywhere for a low cost, as long as you don’t mind sharing the car with other riders,

 - White Taxi Union – Avoid these at all costs.
 These cabs usually are older, don’t have fixed rates and may try to rip you off.

 You’ll most likely end up renting a furnished flat but, maybe you still want to add some colour, fabrics or a beautiful piece of furniture to make it yours and cosy.
 There are tons of places where you can get these.
 Here are some examples we can vouch for:

 - JYSK– well-known in Scandinavia and recently opened in Malta.
 They offer low-price fabrics, pillows, outdoor furniture as well as smaller furniture items.
 Similar to IKEA.

 - JB Home – the go-to shops when it comes to fabrics.
 If you don’t find your materials here you won’t find it anywhere else.

 - The atrium– a large furniture store divided into 4 floors (and a nice café on top) where you will find everything from lightning, kitchen utensils and large furniture.